Find your frequently asked questions here

 About Appin Wind Farm

-We are proposing a turbine height of 200m reduced from 230m.
+We are proposing a turbine height of 200 m.
+This height has been reduced from 230m which was in our scoping report.

 To keep up to date throughout the project's development, please register for updates and feel free to Get in touch.